Willus.com Home | Archive | About

 Emulator by Peter Phillips.

-If an emulation does not work as the default type of emulation, try clicking on "Autorun" or "Program on Disk" as the emulation.
-This boots a virtual TRS-DOS 1.3 system disk with the listed programs on the disk and autoruns the program.
+If an emulation does not work as the default type of emulation, try clicking on "RUN" or "Program on Disk" as the emulation.
+This boots a virtual TRS-DOS 1.3 system disk with the listed programs on the disk and autoruns the first or main program.
+The emulation tries to auto-detect the type of program, so if it is BASIC, it will automatically launch it into BASIC (or BASICG if it is Graphics BASIC), for example.

-Because sometimes all of the programs don't fit onto a system disk, there is also "Debug" or "2-Disk Debug," which boots a 2-disk system with a TRS DOS 1.3 system disk in Drive 0 and all of the programs on a disk in Drive 1.
+Because sometimes all of the programs don't fit onto a system disk or the autodetection is not done correctly, there is also "Debug" or "2-Disk Debug," which boots a 2-disk system with a TRSDOS 1.3 system disk in Drive 0 and all of the programs on a disk in Drive 1.
 For the two-disk emulation, nothing is auto-run.
-You have to manually run the program by typing it into the DOS prompt.
+You have to manually run the program (or programs) by entering commands at the DOS prompt.

 Incompatible .DSK/.DMK files